jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

   - 'gatsby'
   - 'netlify'
   - 'jamstack'
-ogKeywords: 'TODO:'
+ogKeywords: 'JAMstack, Netlify, Gatsby, gatsbyjs, jamstack, PWA, building static sites, SSR, rehydrate to React app, blazing fast, what can you build with Gatsby, example Gatsby projects, talk, helsinkijs march 2019, frontend finland 2019, georgi yanev talk, jamstack talk, building for performance with gatsby, bring in your data sources to gatsby, how to build apps with gatsby, web compiler'
 ogDescription: "I'd like to share some thoughts about the JAMstack.
 And in particular - the JAMstack with Gatsby and Netlify.
 I work as a web developer at F-Secure and I am convinced that performance on the web matters.
-The web just had its 30th birthday and it's our job to build performing and high quality experiences."
+The web just had its 30th birthday and it's our job to build performing and high-quality experiences."
 ogImage: './jamstack-with-gatsby-and-netlify-1.jpg'
 ---